cseanc/Shibuya/README.md

 ![](./assets/shibuya_03.png)

-In Shibuya theme, developers can instantly difference a framework Class, Type, Methods with a project one.
+In Shibuya theme, developers can instantly differentiate a framework Class, Type, Methods with a project one.
 The syntax highlighting are designed to be in adjacent colors: in above image, Other Class / Type Names are in dark pink, while Project Class / Type Names are in dark red.

 # Installation